vectorgrp/XCPlite/docs/CAL_RCU.md

 2.
 XCPlite uses XcpFindCalSeg to check for duplicate names.
-There is still a race condition, if they are created simultaneously in different threads.
+There is still a race condition, if segments with the same name are created simultaneously in different threads.

+2.1
-TODO: An optimization of the linear search would be to use a hash table to store the segments.
+An optimization of the linear search runtime would be to use a hash table to store the segments.

 3.
 Incrementing memory_segment_count is not atomic yet.
-Todo.
-TODO: Needs shared global state between all processes.
+Needs shared global state between all processes.
 A2L MEMORY_SEGMENT numbers are a global namespace.

 4.
 XcpPublishAll is called (and may only be called) in the XCP receive thread, which blocks without XCP communication.
-TODO: Maybe add a blocking timeout.
+Maybe add a blocking timeout.

+5.
+Begin atomic transaction does not flush pending prior non atomic changes.
+Are there different opinions on this ?